onejs/one/next.md

+- we should redo our prebuild react-native system to instead just use our patches/depsPatches system + support using their native react/react-dom versions at leasts optionally

 - add test to weird-deps so we know no regressions

 - ScrollRestoration seems to have regressed (site not doing it consistently)